Remembering – however grim the thought – that the nuclear threat has never gone away.

 And now the AWRE has become the AWE (dropping the ‘Research’), and nuclear war is a far less talked about threat.
 But it must be said that not talking about a threat doesn’t make it go away, and I see American B52s recently arrived at Fairford air base, possibly/presumably in connection with the Russia-Ukraine problem.
 Who knows …

 As well as the AWRE, and still talking of things war, of course Greenham Common is also relatively near to Caversham and was the site of long-running anti-cruise missile demonstrations and more besides.
 We’d have been worried about them too as youngsters.
 But in bold contrast to weapons of mass destruction and as a perhaps poetic twist, last week I went to the Wildlife Photographer of the Year exhibition at the “The Base” – at the old Greenham Common site.
-(It’s on until the end of March 2022.)
+(It’s worth checking their website first as their exhibitions change over time.
+The link is below.)

 As a footnote, I was once told that the middle-of-the-night slow-moving trains you can often hear going through Reading will sometimes be transporting nuclear material around the country.
 I have no idea if that’s true, but it sort of makes sense.